lensonp/ML_optical/README.md

 	where the first line is a computed absorption peak by LDA TD-DFT, and the second line is the corresponding measured absorption peak
-6. The user is prompted through the selection of features and targets (control over the models and parameters is best accomplished by editing `ML_optical.py`)
+6. The user is prompted through the selection of features and targets (precise control over the models and parameters is best accomplished by editing the first few lines of `ML_optical.py`)
-7. Plots of training and (leave-one-out) cross-validation errors are generated from `ML_plot_routines.py`
+7. Plots of training and (leave-one-out) cross-validation errors are generated using `ML_plot_routines.py`

-Versions used for development (on OSX Yosemite):
+Versions used for development:
 * `scikit-learn` 0.17
 * `python` 2.7.6